firstdraft/rspec-html_messages/README.md

      -f RSpec::EnrichedJson::Formatters::EnrichedJsonFormatter
    ```

-3. Process the output with rspec-html_messages as shown in the examples above
+3. Process the output with rspec-html_messages as shown in the examples above.

 ## API Reference